Unlocking Opportunities: South Australia’s Skilled Occupation List for Migrants

 Understanding South Australia’s Skilled Occupation List

-The South Australia Skilled Occupation List (SOL) consists of 23 categories of in-demand occupations that support the state’s economic growth and workforce needs.
+The South Australia Skilled Occupation List (SA SOL) is an official list that outlines the occupations eligible for state nomination under South Australia’s skilled migration program.
+It consists of 23 categories of in-demand occupations that support the state’s economic growth and workforce needs.
 Currently, the list includes:

 These occupations cover a wide range of industries, providing skilled workers with multiple opportunities to apply for state nomination and secure a pathway to live and work in South Australia.
 Whether you are in Australia or overseas, the SOL helps identify the right occupation that aligns with your qualifications and work experience.

-The SOL includes 23 categories eligible for state nomination under skilled migration pathways.
+The South Australia SOL includes 23 categories eligible for state nomination under skilled migration pathways.
 Below is an overview of the main categories:

 Farmers and Farm Managers